mkotov/fractals/README.md

-fractals
+Fractals
 ========

-Programs for drawing fractals
+Programs for drawing fractals.

+Descriptions can be found here: http://fractalworld.xaoc.ru/